minshinkhant/Food_Trucker_Tracked/README.md

 **Required Must-have Stories**

 - [X] Login screen where user can create a account and log in
+- [X] Logout and user stays logged in/out across all restarts
 - [ ] List of food trucks
 - [ ] Rating, price, cuisine, address, name and image of each food truck
 - [ ] Detail screen of each food truck